Stem Cell Transplants

 What are stem cell transplants?

-A stem cell transplants, in combination with high dose chemotherapy, is a treatment that offers a chance for durable remission of multiple myeloma.
+A stem cell transplant, in combination with high dose chemotherapy, is a treatment that offers a chance for durable remission of multiple myeloma.
 High-dose chemotherapy, though effective in killing myeloma cells, also destroys normal blood-forming cells, called hematopoeitic stem cells, in the bone marrow.
 Stem cell transplantation replaces these important cells.

 Hematopoeitic stem cells are normally found in the bone marrow and in the peripheral blood (blood found in the arteries or veins).
 Virtually all transplants in myeloma are now obtained from the blood and are referred to as peripheral blood stem cell (PBSC) transplants.
 Bone marrow transplants are no longer done in multiple myeloma.
 Stem cells are collected after approximately four cycles of initial (induction) myeloma therapy in order to reduce the amount of myeloma cells.
 Medications that stimulate the production of stem cells (called mobilizing) are often given to ensure collection of sufficient stem cells for several transplants.